UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.6 =
+Code organization update with improved asset management.
+This version separates scripts and styles into dedicated files following WordPress plugin development standards for better maintainability and performance.

 = 1.2.5 =
 Minor update with general improvements and bug fixes.
 This version enhances error handling and includes minor UI/UX refinements for better user experience.